Rapid genetic screening with high quality factor metasurfaces: Self-assembled monolayer functionalization and sensing

-In Fig. 3b, measured spectra show clear resonant wavelength shifts as consecutive molecular monolayers of AUTES, MBS, and the probe DNA are grafted to the resonator surface.
-Monolayers were modeled as thin dielectric shells surrounding the silicon blocks and simulated responses show close agreement with the experimental resonance shifts (Fig. 3c)(Supplementary Note 6 and Supplementary Fig. 8).
-Upon adding the target SARS-CoV-2 gene, a clear, 0.4nm resonant shift is observed (Fig 3d).
-Data was collected from N=75 individual resonators or chains of silicon blocks, and we note that the high density of sensing elements on our chips can enable significant increases in measurement throughput compared to typical photonic sensors where signals are averaged over larger 2-D arrays.
+In Fig. 3b, measured spectra show clear shifts to the resonant wavelength as consecutive molecular monolayers of AUTES, MBS, and the probe DNA are grafted to the resonator surface.
+In numerical simulations, monolayers were modeled as thin dielectric shells surrounding the silicon blocks and simulated responses show close agreement with the experimental resonance shifts (Fig. 3c)(Supplementary Note 6 and Supplementary Fig. 8).
+Upon adding a solution of target SARS-CoV-2 gene fragments, a clear resonant shift is observed (Fig 3d).
+Data was collected from N=75 individual resonators.
+The high density of sensing elements on our chips can enable significant increases in measurement throughput compared to typical photonic sensors where signals are averaged over larger 2-D arrays.
 The deviation between experimental and simulated wavelength shifts for the AUTES and MBS layers is likely due to the tendency for aminosilane molecules to form multilayer structures; differences in the attachment of DNA probes and subsequent target hybridization are likely due to a strong influence of steric hindrance and electrostatic repulsion effects on the packing density and hybridization efficiency of the DNA strands\cite{Seitz2011-xu,Zhu2012-uy,SantaLucia1998-ov,Takashima2015-xy}.